lmacleod36/Right_Click_Search_Google_Scholar/readme.md

 # Search Google Scholar Chrome Extension
-Adds the right click option to Chrome "Search Google Scholar for <selected text>".Super useful when reading academic papers in Chrome.
+Adds the right click option to Chrome "Search Google Scholar for..."

+Super useful when reading academic papers in Chrome.

 #Install Instructions
 1. Clone package locally ([GitHub docs on cloning locally](https://help.github.com/articles/cloning-a-repository/))
 1. Open a Chrome browser
-1. Go to chrome://extensions/
+1. Go to `chrome://extensions/`
-1. Select load unpacked
+1. Select `load unpacked`

 #Usage
 The extention allows you to quickly search for selected text on Google Scholar.